 Newswise — Three students at the University of Pennsylvania School of Nursing have developed award-winning healthcare technology.

-Students David Bendell and Kerry McLaughlin took top prizes for their healthcare innovation projects at Startup Weekend Health 2.0 in Philadelphia in February.
+Students David Bendell and Kerry McLaughlin took top prizes for their healthcare innovation projects at in Philadelphia in February.
 The 54-hour event allows aspiring entrepreneurs to learn the basics of founding startups and launching successful ventures.

 Mr. Bendell, earning his master’s degree at Penn Nursing, won first place for his application, mICE (my In Case of Emergency).
 The mICE app aggregates and provides vital personal information, such as name, blood type, allergies, and major medical conditions, for a person experiencing a health emergency via an easy-to-scan QR code.